 ` and `raga

 Among the three forms of Thullals, Parayan Thullal is said to be the slowest in tempo.
 In this dance form the dancer with his expressive gestures defines the meanings of the verses and paints his face with green makeup.
 Basically the dancer enacts this performance by standing erect and sometimes adds minimal movements.
 A conical crown is worn by the dancer and the hood of a serpent

 is placed on the top of the crown.
 Bold eye highlights are done to make the expression of the dancer clear to the audience.
 The body of the performer is smeared with sandal paste and red cloth covers the legs and a white cloth is tied over it.
 Ornaments like ankle- bells

 , etc. are used to bedeck the dancer.

 make-up.
-Bold red, white and bland are used.
+Bold red and white are used.
 A white and red coloured cloth is worn by the performer; extensive use of ornaments made of wood, beads is prevalent in this dance form.
 A many-headed serpent crown with black cloth is worn by the dancer.

 Apart from these three Thullal dances there are other forms like `Kolam Thullal` and `Thumbi Thullal`.
 These dances are performed during temple festivals and Onam